wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Created base scene and tileset for witch house interior.
 Moved dialog controller to main world scene.
 Moved witch house assets to their own folder.

+Tomorrow's tasks include:

+- Set up spawn location for next scene so when you leave the house you spawn in front of it.
+- Finish art for witch house interior
+- Make maze mini game for leaving the house
+- Art for witch lady
+- Dialog sequence with witch
+- Die sequence if you fail the mini game

 **Thoughts**" One week left.
 Oh noooooo.